hasgoodui-design/.github/profile/README.md

 # hasgoodui.design

-`hasgoodui.design` is a domain used for subdomains to list various questionable UI decisions made by websites, services, etc.
+`hasgoodui.design` is a domain used for subdomains to list various questionable UI decisions made by websites, services, etc. with the exception being [`actually.hasgoodui.design`][actually] which aims to list entries with actual decent UIs.

 The main goal is not to attack the individuals mentioned, but to poke some fun about the weird designs they sometimes make.